23 Incredible Things to Do in Colmar, France (from a Local)

 Where to Stay

-There’s no denying that Colmar is a small town so budget hotels are few and far between.
-You’ll find most of the accommodation options fall within the mid-range to luxury budgets.
+Colmar is a small town so the demand for hotels is high.
+That means you won’t find a ton of budget-friendly hotels.
+In general, most accommodation options fall within the mid-range to luxury budgets.

 If you’re a first-time visitor I recommend staying in either Colmar’s Old Town district or La Petite Venise.
 Both neighborhoods are centrally located and within walking distance of the major attractions.